 Figure 11: GAM model predictions of the consecutive flashes before the damping of S-State-induced chlorophyll fluorescence oscillations as predicted by the deviation from growth temperature (°C) during measurements and the effective light level (µmol photons m-2s-1, with equivalent flash spacings in seconds) experienced by polar and temperate diatoms.
-White dashed lines represent the growth temperatures.
+White dashed lines represent the growth temperatures for the cultures.

-The GAM outputs varied more among algal strains (Table 3).
+The GAM outputs varied more among green algal strains (Table 3).
 The smoothing term was significant for the temperate strains C. reinhardtii (F = 9.49, p = 0.000274) and C. vulgaris (F = 13.83, p = 4.08e-06), predicting 85.4% (adjusted R2 = 0.786) and 82.3% (adjusted R2 = 0.772) of the deviance in the damping index, respectively.
-However, while the smoothing term was significant (F = 6.59, p = 0.00687), predicting 78.8% (adjusted R2 = 0.687) of the deviance for the polar C. ICEMDV, it was not significant for the other two polar taxa.
+However, while the smoothing term was significant (F = 6.59, p = 0.00687), predicting 78.8% (adjusted R2 = 0.687) of the deviance for the polar C. ICEMDV, it was not significant for the other two polar green algal taxa.
 For C. priscuii, the statistical evaluation of the smoothing term produced an F value of 2.17 and a corresponding p-value of 0.115, explaining only 57.7% (adjusted R2 = 0.389) of the deviance in the response variable.
 Similarly, the non-significant smoothing term for C. malina (F = 2.56, p = 0.0843) only explained 60.2% of the deviance in the damping index (adjusted R2 = 0.423).

-Overall, model predictions for algal strains exhibited a similar pattern to the diatoms, with the longest predicted oscillations in ChlF at measurement conditions with higher effective light levels (shorter spacing between flashes) and lower measurement temperatures relative to growth temperature (Figure 12).
+Overall, model predictions for green algal strains exhibited a similar pattern to the diatoms, with the longest predicted oscillations in ChlF at measurement conditions with higher effective light levels (shorter spacing between flashes) and lower measurement temperatures relative to growth temperature (Figure 12).
 The trends shown by the three strains of polar algae are remarkably consistent, displaying virtually identical patterns and differing by only 1-2 flashes before signal damping, under identical conditions (Figure 12).
 Further, much like the temperate diatoms, the temperate algae C. reinhardtii and C. vulgaris did not exhibit significant periodic oscillations in ChlF at measurement temperatures near or above their growth temperature and under the low light conditions produced by longer flash spacings (Figure 12).